The Best Desktops for Photo Editing [April 2020]

 Featuring 12GB of RAM that allows for extensive multitasking with pro-level applications, this stylish and compact desktop and monitor combo comes loaded with enough power to conquer even the most difficult visual jobs.
-You can choose between multiple hard drive sizes in order to fit your work load, and the latest Intel Core i5 8250U ultra-low voltage quad-core processor provides high-efficiency renders at blistering speeds.
+You can choose between multiple hard drive sizes in order to fit your workload, and a 9th Generation Intel Core i5 9400T quad-core processor provides high-efficiency renders at blistering speeds.
 (Your processor will also automatically kick into TurboBoost mode when you need that extra power for multiple tasks.)

 You’ll enjoy the latest 802.11AC wireless system that provides a smooth Internet experience and connection speeds, along with Gigabit Ethernet LAN and Bluetooth 4.2 technology for added functionality and connectivity for your various devices.
 This computer also comes loaded with a variety of ports—including an HDMI output, USB 2.0 ports, USB 3.1 ports, and more.
 Its pre-installed Windows 10 platform also comes with a series of features that make it easy to quickly edit on the fly, without having to deal with a sea of self-written automation that only ends up complicating matters further.